 Basic Punjabi Words Every Learner Should Know

 In a sentence, we always use pronouns to differentiate which speaker is the subject and who is the one talking.
-Just like English, Punjabi has grammar rules for their pronouns.
+Just like English, Punjabi grammar has rules for Punjabi pronouns.
 Check out basic Punjabi words for pronouns in this list:

 Basic Punjabi Words And Phrases Used In Daily Conversation